koookee/monopoly/README.md

 ## General Information

-As of Milestone 1, this program simulates a text-based version of Monopoly for a default number of four players.
-Not all game features have been implemented yet but a player is able to roll their dice, buy or pass on properties, and pay rent to other players should they land on an owned property.
+As of Milestone 2, this program simulates a modified version of Monopoly complete with a GUI.
+Not all game features have been implemented yet but the user is able to choose between 2 to 4 players and each player is able to roll their dice, buy or pass on properties, and pay rent to other players should they land on an owned property.
+Whenever one of these events occurs in the game, the event announcement is made through a pop-up window.
+The players stats are shown in the side bar and the board and the player pieces are shown in the central part of the GUI frame.
 The game ends when all but one player is bankrupt.

 ## User Manual

 To run the program, the player must have Java JDK 11 installed.
-Once the executable file is run, the game starts in the console.
-All four players must be on the same console.
-Valid commands are prompted and the user can type those commands into the console to play the game.
+Once the executable file is run, a window will pop up with a menu asking the user to select the number of players.
+Once the desired number of players has been selected, the game board will appear with Player 1's stats in the side bar.

-To start the game the firsst user must type in start.
-They will be prompted to roll the dice but they can also quit the game or access the help menu whenever they want to by using the quit or help commands.
-If they choose to roll, they will be given property information.
-They may choose to check their player status and then buy or pass on the property.
-Should they land on  a property that is owned by another player the rent will automatically be deducted.
-The game ends when all players are bankrupt except for one.
+The player has two initial buttons.
+One button to roll and one button to move on to the next player's turn.
+At the start of the turn, the only button enabled will be the roll button.
+The user can presst the button to move their piece.
+Once they have finished their roll and landed on the tile, they will be promopted with a window on whether to buy the property or to pass if the property is not already owned.
+They may make their selection using the given buttons.
+If the property is already owned, they will be notified that they must pay rent to the owner and the rent will automatically be deducted from their balance.
+Afterwards they may either select the pass button to move on to the next player's turn or, if they hvae rolled doubles, they may roll the dice again.

 ## Deliverables